ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

 The crop rotation exclusively comprises summer crops and is rigidly predefined, without accommodating alternative crop choices in response to varying environmental conditions.
 At the starting point, the ``RotationManager`` is blank.
-To add your first crop, right-click on the black canvas and select *"Add node"*.
+To add your first crop, right-click on the blank canvas and select *"Add node"*.
 Rename the *node* (i.e., bubble) to "Sorghum".
 In the right-hand bottom corner, you may also add a further description (optional) and change the *node* colour.
 For example, we selected a colour that is similar to the colour of sorghum heads.